James Miranda Barry

 After only two years of study, and probably at no more than 17 years of age, Barry graduated.

-Barry initially worked at St Thomas' Hospital, London, before joining the British Army as a medical officer.
+Initially, Barry initially worked at St Thomas' Hospital, London, before joining the British Army as a medical officer.

-She was sent to South Africa a year later and gained a reputation as a first-class surgeon.
+Barry was sent to South Africa a year later and gained a reputation as a first-class surgeon.
 It was in South Africa that Barry carried out the first successful caesarean section in 1826.

 In 1857 Barry was posted to Canada as inspector general of military hospitals.